-Copy Data from Scenario command allows the user to copy Timings/Volumes/Network Settings data from one scenario to another.
+To copy a scenario, click button.
+This action allows the user to copy Timings/Volumes/Geometry/Network Settings data from one scenario to another.

 Scenario Manager Steps

 - Scenario 1 is created by default upon opening a new Synchro file.
 As the active and only scenario, all changes (volumes, geometry, signal timing) is applied to this scenario (see Figure 4-2). - Click the SCENARIO MANAGER button to open the Scenario Manager Window.